51Degrees/specifications/pipeline-specification/pipeline-elements/usage-sharing-element.md

 ## Processing

-The process function must get the data it needs and complete as soon as possible.
+The process function SHOULD get the data it needs and complete as soon as possible.
 We recommend implementing a producer/consumer approach where the process function just adds the raw data to a shared queue.